Does Divorce Shatter the Image of Christ and the Church as John Piper Suggests?

 4. Piper’s church excommunicates divorcing people.

 Granted, if a spouse poses a danger to their ex or their children or others, excommunication might be the right thing.
-For example, if a person is hanging out in the parking lot after service to intimidate or stalk their ex-spouse; or if they go out of their way to tell verifiable lies about the other party in public, then some sort of restraining order and prohibition from attending might be in order.
+For example, if a person is hanging out in the parking lot after service to intimidate or stalk their ex-spouse; or if they go out of their way to tell verifiable lies about the other party in public, then a restraining order and prohibition from attending might be in order.

 However, if a church excommunicates godly spouses just to punish divorce, then leaders are abusing power.
 Jesus, Paul and the Law of Moses allowed for divorce.
 Read the story of an abused wife, Natalie Hoffman, who was excommunicated from Bethlehem Baptist Church where John Piper was once pastor.